lovell/sharp/docs/install.md

 * openSUSE 13.2
 * Archlinux 2015.06.01

+Preference will be given to an existing globally-installed (via `pkg-config`) version of libvips that meets the minimum version requirement.
+This allows the use of newer versions of libvips with older versions of sharp.

 For older and 32-bit Linux-based operating systems, a system-wide installation of the most suitable version of libvips and its dependencies can be achieved by running